 Adromischus caryophyllaceus (Burm.f.)
 Lem.

-Cotyledon caryophyllacea (basionym), Adromischus bolusii, Adromischus grandiflorus, Adromischus jasminiflorus, Cotyledon bolusii, Cotyledon jasminiflora
+Cotyledon caryophyllacea, Adromischus bolusii, Adromischus grandiflorus, Adromischus jasminiflorus, Cotyledon bolusii, Cotyledon jasminiflora

-Adromischus caryophyllaceus is a multi-stemmed, succulent perennial, growing up to 14 inches (35 cm) tall when in flower.
+Adromischus caryophyllaceus is a multi-stemmed succulent that grows up to 14 inches (35 cm) tall when in flower.
 Its branches may be erect or decumbent.
-The leaves are pale blue-green or grey-green to yellow-green, up to 1.2 inches (3.5 cm) long and up to 0.8 inch (2 cm) wide.
+Leaves are pale blue-green or grey-green to yellow-green, up to 1.2 inches (3.5 cm) long and up to 0.8 inches (2 cm) wide.
 Maroon coloring is often found close to the upper parts of leaf margins.
-The tubular flowers are up to 0.8 inch (2 cm) long and open into 5-lobed corollas.
+Flowers are tubular, up to 0.8 inches (2 cm) long, and open into 5-lobed corollas.
 The corolla has bright pink or purple lines down the center of each lobe into the throat.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).